CareDx (CDNA)

 John W. Hanna, President and Chief Executive Officer

-John W. Hanna has served as President and Chief Executive Officer of CareDx since April 15, 2024.
-He brings over two decades of executive leadership experience in molecular diagnostics and life sciences tools.
-Prior to CareDx, Hanna was the Chief Executive Officer of Apton Biosystems, Inc., where he led the development of a high-throughput next-generation sequencing platform.
-Apton Biosystems, Inc. was acquired by Pacific Biosciences of California, Inc. in August 2023.
-He then served as Vice President of Corporate Development at Pacific Biosciences.
-Hanna also spent ten years at Veracyte, Inc., an oncology diagnostics company, holding roles such as Chief Commercial Officer and Vice President of Marketing.
-His earlier career includes leadership positions at Humana and IBM.
+John W. Hanna assumed the role of President and Chief Executive Officer and became a member of the board of directors on April 15, 2024.
+He brings over two decades of executive leadership experience at the intersection of new technology development and revenue growth within the molecular diagnostics and life sciences tools industries.
+Prior to joining CareDx, Mr. Hanna served as Chief Executive Officer of Apton Biosystems, Inc., where he spearheaded the development of a high-throughput next-generation sequencing (NGS) platform.
+Apton Biosystems, Inc. was subsequently acquired by Pacific Biosciences of California, Inc. His previous experience also includes leadership roles at Veracyte, Inc., Humana, and IBM.

 Jessica Meng, Chief Commercial Officer